pchmelar/ddw-homework2/README.md

 ## Conclusion

-- higher occurence of Bart in the episodes with low level of sentiment (those episodes are probably more violant/vulgar)
+- higher occurrence of Bart in the episodes with low level of sentiment (those episodes are probably more violant/vulgar)
-- higher occurence of Homer and Marge in the episodes with high level of sentiment (those episodes are probably more romantic)
+- higher occurrence of Homer/Marge in the episodes with high level of sentiment (those episodes are probably more romantic)